hajnalben/ClickableRequires/README.md

   "scope": "support.module",      // See more at https://www.sublimetext.com/docs/3/scope_naming.html
   "icon": "dot",                  // Possible values: dot, circle, bookmark and cross.
 Empty string for hidden icon.
-  "underline": true,              // If the module names should be underlined "show_popup_on_hover": true     // If a popup with module link and path should appear on hovering the require statement }
+  "underline": true,              // If the module names should be underlined "show_popup_on_hover": true,     // If a popup with module link and path should appear on hovering the require statement "auto_fold_imports": false      // Fold lines with import when opening file }
 ```